ICJIA/icjia-accessibility-portal/content/faqs.md

 ### For Content Creators

+**What accessibility means for you:** Every document, image, and video you create must be usable by people with disabilities.
+This means adding alt text so screen reader users can understand images, using proper heading styles so documents are navigable, and ensuring videos have captions.
+You're on the front lines of creating accessible content that serves all Illinois residents.

 | Action                                | Time         | Impact                      |
 | ------------------------------------- | ------------ | --------------------------- |
 | 1.
 Add alt text to images             | 30 sec/image | Required for screen readers |